 - Inpatient specialist care and consultation

-- Outpatient clinics in paediatric gastroenterology, hepatology, nutrition, eating disorders and cystic fibrosis
+- Outpatient clinics in paediatric gastroenterology, hepatology, nutrition, eating disorders, cystic fibrosis and inflammatory bowel disease

-- Outreach specialist outpatient clinics to: Flinders Medical Hospital, Lyall McEwin Hospital, Mount Gambier Hospital, Whyalla Hospital and Port Augusta Hospital.
+- Outreach specialist outpatient clinics to: Flinders Medical Centre, Mount Gambier Hospital, Whyalla Hospital, Port Augusta Hospital and Darwin Hospital

 - Home Enteral Nutrition Service (HENS)